+: 5G UE-dependent Lightweight Device/AR Glasses with connected pose estimating TWS Earbuds/Headphones

-4.1.7.2 Scenario 2 – Local Decoding and Pre-Rendering on 5G UE
+Scenario 2 – Local Decoding and Pre-Rendering on 5G UE, Post-Rendering on Lightweight Device/AR Glasses

-Associate Editor’s note: This is Scenario 5 in contribution S4-230842.
+General

-This scenario is as follows in Figure 2-5, referring to a type of “5G WireLess Tethered AR UE” in TR26.998 [2].
-The 5G UE connects to Cloud/Edge through an embedded 5G modem, the 5G UE and Lightweight device connect through WiFi or 5G sidelink, maybe through Bluetooth for audio.
-Lightweight device sends Pose Information to 5G UE if needed, and the 5G UE and Lightweight device provide the capabilities of decoding and rendering together.4.1
+This scenario is as follows in Figure 4.1-6, referring to a type of “5G WireLess Tethered AR UE” in TR26.998 [2], with the main characteristic that the binaural rendering process is shared between the 5G UE and the Lightweight device/AR glasses.
+The 5G UE connects to Cloud/Edge through an embedded 5G modem, the 5G UE and Lightweight device/AR glasses connect through WiFi or 5G sidelink, maybe through Bluetooth for audio.
+Lightweight device/AR Glasses send(s) Pose Information to 5G UE if needed.
+The 5G UE and the Lightweight device/AR glasses provide the capabilities of decoding and head-tracked rendering (including pose compensation) together.
+More specifically, the 5G UE performs immersive audio decoding, pre-rendering, and re-encoding for transmission to the Lightweight device/AR glasses.
+The re-encoding may be using an intermediate ISAR format supporting head-tracked binaural post-rendering.
+The Lightweight device/AR glasses feature a decoder, post-renderer and a pose estimator.

+Figure

+4.1-6

+: 5G UE-dependent Lightweight Device/AR Glasses with decoding and post-rendering capabilities (see note in clause 4.1.1)